-Our Murloc Paladin deck list guide for the Kobolds and Catacombs expansion will teach you how to play this aggressive Paladin list.
+Our Murloc Paladin deck list guide for the The Witchwood expansion will teach you how to play this aggressive Paladin list.
 This guide includes Mulligans, Gameplay Strategy, Card Substitutions, and Combos/Synergies!

 While met with a bit of early resistance, Murloc Paladin has become an increasingly popular deck in the Hearthstone metagame.
 Over the past few expansions, the deck has received an increasing number of tools that makes it a consistently strong deck on the Standard Ladder.